chibisnorlax/acnhbeginners/walkthrough/day 3.md

 Don't stress if you haven't finished this by today!
 Continue this through the days!
 Play the game at your own pace.

 # Mystery Islands!
-If you’ve collected all the materials from your island but still need more, you could go to a mystery island by buying a Nook Miles Ticket (NMT) from the nook stop and going to the airport.
+If you’ve collected all the materials from your island but still need more, you could go to a mystery island by redeeming a Nook Miles Ticket (NMT) from the Nook Stop and going to the airport.
 On mystery islands, you will find rocks, trees, flowers and shells making them a great way to get more resources.
 <link to faq about mystery islands>
 # Tasks